 4. Locating Free Workout Demonstrations & Ideas

 When I wasn’t reading or walking, I was scouring the internet for free workout ideas.
 Hello, Pinterest!!
+What a wealth of inexpensive ways to lose weight to be found there.

 5. Knowing My Company’s Benefits